glimmerjs/glimmer-website/src/guides/tracked-properties.md

   }
 }
 ```

+Notice that we are now also importing `tracked` from the `@glimmer/component` package.

 Now our component updates as soon as the JSON request comes back, without any
 errors.
 As you can see, because we made `person` a tracked property, Glimmer